-Xbox Game Pass for Android offers more value than Google Stadia
+Xbox Cloud Gaming (xCloud) offers more value than Google Stadia

 Price and available regions

 Xbox Game Pass Ultimate might be a bit more expensive than Stadia, but that's because it has a lot more to offer.
-For $15/month, you're getting cloud streaming, Xbox Live Gold, and on-demand access to a gaming catalog with hundreds of titles.
-What's even better is that if you're looking to get either an Xbox Series X or an Xbox Series S, you can get Xbox Game Pass Ultimate.
-By proxy, you get its cloud streaming capabilities — through Xbox All Access, Microsoft's financing program for $35/month or $25/month depending on which console you purchase.
+For $15 per month, you're getting cloud streaming, Xbox Live Gold, and on-demand access to a gaming catalog with hundreds of titles.
+What's even better is that you don't need an Xbox Series X or an Xbox Series S to play these games.
+Many of them are available to download on PC and stream to your mobile device.

-Google Stadia, by comparison, offers a free version and a paid Pro subscription for $10/month.
+Google Stadia, by comparison, offers a free version and a paid Pro subscription for $10 per month.
 With Stadia Pro, players get 4K, HDR, and 5.1 Surround Sound support along with a handful of free games every month and exclusive discounts.

 Google Stadia having a free tier sounds enticing, but you should also know that on Stadia, you need to pay for the games you play.
 Games are not included in the subscription fee.
-With Xbox Game Pass cloud streaming on Android, every game that supports streaming in the service is free to play with your membership.
+With Xbox Game Pass cloud streaming, every game that supports streaming in the service is free to play with your membership.
 There's no need to spend an extra $60 on top of your monthly payments.

-As for regional availability, Xbox Game Pass is available in 22 countries.
-Stadia is only supported in 14.
+As for regional availability, Xbox Cloud Gaming is available in 26 countries.
+Stadia is only supported in 22.

-Xbox Game Pass countries:
+Xbox Cloud Gaming countries:

 - Austria